CeviKle/NTIRE2026-KLETech-CEVI-EventDeblurring/README.md

 This repository presents our solution for the **NTIRE 2026 Event-Based Image Deblurring Challenge**.
 The objective of this challenge is to recover sharp images from motion-blurred inputs by leveraging both conventional RGB frames and event data.

-Our approach builds upon a **NAFNet-based architecture**, enhanced to incorporate event information for improved deblurring performance.
+Our approach is based on a **NAFNet architecture**, adapted to incorporate event information for improved deblurring performance.

 ---